-Elizabeth Treanor is currently the director of the Phylmar Regulatory Roundtable, a group of companies committed to improving workplace safety and health through informal networking and benchmarking, and developing responsible positions on regulatory issues.
-She also provides consultation to companies on environmental and occupational safety and health issues as a Client Advisor for the Phylmar Group, Inc. She also chairs the BioPharma EHS Forum, a group of companies who share best practices in the biopharmaceutical industry.
+Elizabeth Treanor is currently the director of the BioPharma EHS Forum, a group of companies who are committed to improving workplace environmental safety and health through informal networking and benchmarking.
+She also provides consultation to companies on environmental and occupational safety and health issues as a Client Advisor for the Phylmar Group, Inc.

 Director, Phylmar Academy™